 "Oh, all right, but you have to keep it down.
 Dawson's Creek is about to start."

 "Whatever."
 She happily snatched up her package and hurried over to him.

 "Isn't it the coolest?"
 She was glad he was so good at doing her face.
 She hated the thought of not looking her best.
 And she really wanted to look her best tonight.
-So she had splurged for this awesome stuff.
+So she'd splurged for this awesome stuff.
 Eyeliner, liquid of course, harder to put on but she loved the way it looked.
 Or used to, when she could still see her reflection.
-She had grabbed every color they had.
+She'd grabbed every color they had.
 She saw him reach into the bag for something else.
-Oh, crap, she thought as she tried to reach it first.
+Oh, crap—she tried to reach it first.

-He evaded her hands, held up the receipt.
+He evaded her hands and held up the receipt.
 "Harm?
 Did you pay for this?"

 She tried again to snatch it out of his hand but he pulled it away.
 "Like, duh.
 I'm a vampire.
 I take what I want.
 I just needed a bag so I grabbed this from another customer."